Comparison of alphabetic country codes

 This is a comparison of the IOC, FIFA, and ISO 3166-1 three-letter codes, combined into one table for easy reference.
 Highlighted rows indicate those entries in which the three-letter codes differ from column to column.
-The last column indicates the number of codes present followed by letters to indicate which codes are present (O for Olympic, F for FIFA, and I for ISO) and dashes when a code is absent; capital letters indicate codes which match; lower case letters indicate codes which differ.
+The last column indicates the number of codes present followed by letters to indicate which codes are present (O for Olympic, F for FIFA, and I for ISO) and dashes when a code is absent; capital letters indicate codes which match; stylised lower case letters indicate codes which differ.

 Ambiguities

 Currently, the only ambiguous trigraph between IOC, FIFA and ISO codes is: